Diversity Analysis of Bit-Interleaved Coded Multiple Beamforming with Orthogonal Frequency Division Multiplexing: Maximum Achievable Diversity of BICMB-OFDM

-Note that in the case of $L=M$, $\rho = 0$.
-This result implies that all subcarriers are uncorrelated.
-Note that $\mathbf{h}_{u,v}= [h_{u,v}(0),\ldots,h_{u,v}(M)]$ is a complex normal random vector, where $h_{u,v}(m)$ denotes the $(u,v)$th element in $\mathbf{H}(m)$.
-This implies that the components of $\mathbf{h}_{u,v}$ are independent if and only if they are uncorrelated \cite{Gut_Probability}.
-Therefore, based on (\ref{eq:correlation}), all subcarriers are independent in the case of $L=M$.
+The performance of BICMB-OFDM is bounded by the union of the Pairwise Error Probability (PEP) corresponding to each error event \cite{Akay_BICMB_OFDM, Akay_BICMB_OFDM_CSI, Akay_BICMB}.
+In particular, the overall diversity order is dominated by the pairwise errors which have the smallest negative exponent of SNR in their PEP representations.
+Define an $M \times S$ matrix $\mathbf{A}$, whose element $\alpha_{m,s}$ denotes the number of distinct bits transmitting through the $s$th subchannel of the $m$th subcarrier for an error path, which implies that $\sum_{m=1}^M \sum_{s=1}^S \alpha_{m,s} = d_H$.
+Let $\mathbf{a}^T_m$ denote the $m$th row of $\mathbf{A}$.
+Note that the $\alpha$-spectrum here is similar to BICMB in the case of flat fading MIMO channels introduced in \cite{Park_DA_BICMB, Park_DA_BICMB_J}.
+Consider the case that different MIMO delay spread channels are uncorrelated and have equal power, and each element of each tap is statistically independent and modeled as a complex Gaussian random variable with zero mean and variance $1/L$, then all subcarriers are independent in the case of $L=M$ \cite{Li_DA_BICMB_OFDM, Li_DA_BICMB_OFDM_arXiv}.
 In the following part of this section, this special case is considered.
 Although this special case is not practical, its diversity analysis provides the maximum achievable diversity for the practical case.
 The reason is that correlation among subcarriers for the practical case has a negative effect on performance, which will be discussed in Section \ref{sec:correlation}.

-Since subcarriers are independent in this special case, the singular value matrices $\mathbf{\Lambda}(m)$ are independent.
-Therefore, (\ref{eq:pep_alpha}) is further rewritten as

-For each subcarrier, the terms inside the expectation in (\ref{eq:pep_uncorrelated}) can be upper bounded by employing the theorem proved in \cite{Park_UP_MPDF}, which is given below. \begin{theorem} Consider the largest $S \leq \min\{N_t, N_r\}$ eigenvalues $\mu_s$ of the uncorrelated central $N_r \times N_t$ Wishart matrix \cite{Edelman_Eigen} that are sorted in decreasing order, and a weight vector $\boldsymbol{\eta} = [\eta_1, \cdots, \eta_S]^T$ with non-negative real elements.
-In the high SNR regime, an upper bound for the expression $E [ \exp (-\gamma \sum_{s=1}^S \eta_s \mu_s ) ]$, which is used in the diversity analysis of a number of MIMO systems, is